acltabontabon/openwealth-spring-boot-starter/README.md

-# OpenWealth Starter
+# Overview

-OpenWealth Starter is a lightweight and developer-friendly Spring Boot library that simplifies integration with [OpenWealth API](https://openwealth.synpulse8.com/).
+OpenWealth Starter is a lightweight and developer-friendly Spring Boot library that simplifies integration with [OpenWealth API](https://openwealth.ch).

 >**Disclaimer**: This project is not affiliated with or endorsed by OpenWealth or Synpulse.
 It is an independent effort to provide a convenient library for developers working with OpenWealth APIs.
 >
-> For more information about OpenWealth, visit their [official website](https://openwealth.synpulse8.com/).
+> For more information about OpenWealth, visit their [official website]([https://openwealth.synpulse8.com/](https://openwealth.ch)).

 # Features
 - Fully compatible with OpenWealth API v2